keywordsalad/thisfieldwas.green/site/_drafts/imperative-computation.md

 ```
 :::

-This code would be hard to refactor as there's a lot of state being passed around.
+This code would be hard to refactor as there's a lot of arguments being passed around.
 It's procedural code wrapped in a for comprehension!
 A smell in particular is a `Unit`-return, as it indicates something is causing side-effects with no way to sense what actions have been performed or what state the total operation finished in.

 ## Going forward

-These three abstractions, functors, applicatives, and monads, are just the beginning to a rich series of tools that you can leverage to express solid, maintainable, and provable programs.
-You may have noticed a few things in missing so far in this series, such as how to:
+These three abstractions, **functors**, **applicatives**, and **monads**, are just the beginning to a rich series of tools that you can leverage to express solid, maintainable, and provable programs.
+But you may have noticed a few capabilities are missing so far in this series, such as how to:

+* _Raise errors_, specifically as **undesired cases**, agnostic of context.
-* Report undesired cases agnostic of context
+* _Recover from errors_, transforming **undesired cases** to **desired**, agnostic of context.
+* _Attempt an alternate operation_ if the first one fails.
-* Collect effectful operations agnostic of container
+* _Collect effectful operations_ agnostic of container.
-* Recover from undesired cases or retry failed operations
-* Allow for partial successes and failures of collective operations
+* Allow for _partial successes and failures_ within collective operations.
-* Compose effect types
+* _Compose effect types_ to take advantage of their combined characteristics.
-* Encode DSLs as effects
+* _Encode DSLs_ as effects.

-In my next post, we will explore **error reporting** agnostic of context, so that your code may abstract against typeclasses but still be able to force an undesired case.
+In my next post, we will explore **raising and recovering from errors** agnostic of context, so that your code may abstract against typeclasses but still be able to force and recover from **undesired cases**.

 [monads are formally defined]: https://en.wikipedia.org/wiki/Monad_(category_theory)#Formal_definition
 [category theory]: https://en.m.wikipedia.org/wiki/Category_theory